mcf-rocha/jira-epic-based-timeline/README.md

 After importing the CSV to a Google Spreasheet, just create a pivot table with the following configuration/fields:
 - Rows: Board, EpicKey, EpicName, IssueKey, IssueSummary;
 - Columns: Sprint Name;
-- Values: Ones (SummarIzed by COUNT)
+- Values: Ones (SummarIzed by COUNT).

 Note that you may also work with cards/epics from more than one Board.